-By considering these ten online presence best practices you will be more successful in attracting readers to your online profiles, whether they're on LinkedIn or on Match.com.
-The more readers you have, the more likely you are to get results, whether that's an interview or a first date.
+By considering these ten LinkedIn presence best practices, you will be more successful in attracting readers to your online profiles, whether they're on LinkedIn or on Match.com.
+The more profile readers you have, the more likely you are to get results, whether that's an interview or a first date.

 Marci Reynolds has her MBA from Bentley University with a concentration in managing operations & technology and her BS, Business & Marketing from Northeastern University.
 She also holds Six Sigma Greenbelt and HubSpot Inbound Marketing certifications.